bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 [!code-csharp[BunitTestContext.cs](../../../samples/tests/nunit/BunitTestContext.cs)]

 Since NUnit instantiates a test class only once for all tests inside it, we cannot simply inherit directly from <xref:Bunit.TestContext> as we want a fresh instance of <xref:Bunit.TestContext> for each test.
-Instead, we create a helper class, `BunitTestContext`, listed above, and use that to hook into NUnit's `[SetUp]` and `[TearDown]` methods, which runs before and after each test.
+Instead, we create a helper class, `BunitTestContext`, listed above, and use that to hook into NUnit's `[SetUp]` and `[TearDown]` methods, which run before and after each test.

 Then methods like <xref:Bunit.TestContext.RenderComponent``1(System.Action{Bunit.ComponentParameterCollectionBuilder{``0}})> can be called directly from each test, as seen in the listing above.